ACT Assessment methodologies

 The indicators and their weightings vary depending on the type of activities covered by the company and the respective shares of its emissions related to its production and from the production of its feedstock (the two main sectoral sources of emissions).
 The methodology rewards companies that implement low-carbon processes, that foster circular economy (e.g. mechanical/chemical recycling, industrial symbiosis), that develop low-carbon products portfolio, and that act as enablers to support others to decarbonise their activities.

-ACT Finance | Banks
+ACT Finance | Banking

 This present document introduces the ACT Finance methodology dedicating to banking activities.